 Bill Felstiner (President), one-time Distinguished Research Professor of Law at Cardiff University, has been Associate Dean of the Yale Law School, Assistant Director of the USAID Mission to India, and Director of the American Bar Foundation and the International Institute for the Sociology of Law.
 He taught law and sociology at UCLA and UCSB.

 Vanessa Bechtel, a graduate of UCSB and the International Institute for the Sociology of Law, was for four years the Executive Director of the Foundation for Santa Barbara City College.
 She also has served as Chair of the Board and CFO of Monarch Wealth Strategies.
-In 2010 she was named Business Woman of the Year by the Santa Brbara Chamber of Commerce.
+In 2010 she was named Business Woman of the Year by the Santa Barbara Chamber of Commerce.
+Bechtel is now the President and CEO of the Ventura County Community Foundation.

 Robert Del Tufo, a retired partner in the law firm of Skadden, Arps, Slate Meagher & Flom, was the Attorney General of New Jersey from 1990-93 and the United States Attorney for the District of New Jersey from 1977-80.